autoreleasefool/campus-guide/README.md

 A mobile app, developed with React Native, to help students of the University of Ottawa find their classes on campus.

-This app is currently in progress.
-You can follow its progress here, view some screenshots below, or look in `design` for some Illustrator files where many designs of the app exist.

-While the app is in development, all of the data collected about the University of Ottawa, the courses, and the buildings, will be kept in a separate repository.
-When the app is released, expect that data to be documented and open sourced alongside this application.

 ## Contributing

 ### Setup

 1. Clone the repository: `git clone https://github.com/josephroque/campus-guide`
-2. The recommended development environment is [Nuclide](https://nuclide.io/).
-With this IDE, you can utilize live updates of the Flow type checker.
-3. Make your changes.
+2. Make your changes.
-4. Ensure the following requirements for a contribution are met when running these commands:
+3. Ensure the following requirements for a contribution are met when running these commands:
     - `npm run flow`: There should be no issues within the project.
     - `npm run lint`: There should be no errors (warnings are OK).
     - `npm test`: All tests should pass.
-    - `npm run build:ios`: The build should succeed.
-    - `npm run build:android`: The build should succeed.

 ### Travis CI